Spiritman7/nlp/README.md

 # nlp
-Dedicated to the best text analytics projects from SDW
+Dedicated to text analytics projects from SDW